Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Experiments

+We first investigate the effectiveness of DWM in reducing the compounding error for MBRL, and compare it with the counterparts using one-step dynamics model.
+Next, we evaluate the performance of our proposed Algorithm~\ref{algo:diffusion_mbrl} and the one-step dynamics model counterparts, where we substitute DWM by one-step dynamics models and use standard MVE.
+We call these baselines OneStep-TD3BC, OneStep-IQL and OneStep-PQL, correspondingly.

-This is attributed to the strong expressivity of diffusion models and the prediction of entire sequences all at once, which circumvents the compounding error issue in multistep rollout of traditional one-step dynamics models.
-The point will be further discussed in the studies of simulation length as next paragraph. \paragraph{Long Horizon Planning with DWM.} To explore the response of different world models to long simulation horizons, we compare the performance DWM methods (DWM-TD3BC and DWM-IQL) with their one-step counterparts (O-TD3BC and O-IQL) when the simulation horizon $H$ used in policy training changes.
+\paragraph{Long Horizon Planning and Compounding Error Comparison.} To explore the response of different world models to long simulation horizons, we compare the performance DWM methods (DWM-TD3BC and DWM-IQL) with their one-step counterparts (OneStep-TD3BC and OneStep-IQL) when the simulation horizon $H$ used in policy training changes.
 To explore the limit of DWM models, we train another set of DWMs with longer sequence length $T=32$ and investigate the performance of downstream RL algorithms for $H\in\{1,3,7,15,31\}$.
 The algorithms with one-step dynamics models have simulation horizon from 1 to 5.
 Figure~\ref{fig:one_step_compare} plots the results across 9 tasks.
-O-IQL and O-TD3BC exhibit a clearly performance drop as the simulation horizon increases.
+OneStep-IQL and OneStep-TD3BC exhibit a clearly performance drop as the simulation horizon increases.
 For most tasks, their performances peak with relatively short simulation horizons, like one or two.
 This suggests that longer model-based rollout with one-step dynamics models suffer from severe compounding errors.
-On the contrary, DWM-TD3BC and DWM-IQL maintain relatively high returns without significant performance degradation, even using horizon length 31.\looseness=-1
+On the contrary, DWM-TD3BC and DWM-IQL maintain relatively high returns without significant performance degradation, even using horizon length 31.
+Note that in the final result Table~\ref{tab:compare_mbrl}, we report results using DWM with sequence length $T=8$, because the performance gain of using $T=32$ is marginal.
+See Appendix~\ref{app:seq_length_dwm} for details.
+We additionally conduct experiments on analyzing the compounding error for DWM and one-step model predictions.
+The results in Appendix~\ref{subsec:compounding} indicate the superior performance of DWM in reducing the compounding errors, which verifies our hypothesis. \looseness=-1

-We further compare the performances of algorithms with DWM trained with sequence length $T=8$ and $T=32$.
-Table~\ref{tab:rollout_compare} presents average best return across 9 tasks (searched over RTG values and simulation horizon $H$).
-Even though DWM is robust to long-horizon simulation and in certain cases we have found the optimal $H$ is larger than $8$, a sequence length exceeding $T=8$ does not further improve the performance.
-Therefore we choose $T=8$ for our main experiments.
-Detailed results are provided in Table~\ref{tab:rollout_length}.